High-energy behavior of scattering amplitudes in theories with purely virtual particles: Introduction

-We want to show how $\Sigma(s)$ is modified by the different prescriptions.
+We want to show how $\Sigma(s,\tau)$ is modified by the different prescriptions.
 More precisely, in the large-$s$ expansion the terms of order $\mathcal{O}(1/s^0)$ and $\mathcal{O}(1/s)$ are always absent in the imaginary part, while in the real part they cancel only in the ghost case.
 In order to see this we first write the large-$s$ expansion of $B_{ij}(s,\tau)$.
 From now on, we omit the divergent part of the bubbles, assuming that they are subtracted by suitable counterterms in the modified minimal subtraction scheme.
-Separating the real and imaginary parts we find
+The leading order in the large-$s$ expansion of $B_{ij}(s,\tau)$ is